Temporal Validation Changes the Apparent Public-Health Utility of Under-Five Mortality Prediction in Bangladesh: A Four-Round DHS Machine-Learning Study: Methods

 \subsection{Study Design and Data Sources}

-Our study is based on a retrospective cohort analysis using Bangladesh Demographic and Health Survey (BDHS) data collected at four different times (2011, 2014, 2017, and 2022) and include 7,601, 6,779, 8,044, and 11,538 births, respectively.
-After excluding births that did not survive and births with missing survival information, there were a total of 33,962 births available for analysis in our study sample.
-The primary measure of the outcome of interest (under-five mortality) is defined as the mortality of a child within the first five years of life and is measured as a binary variable (survived/not survived), based on the mother's recall of her child's birth history.
+This retrospective cohort analysis used Bangladesh Demographic and Health Survey (BDHS) data from four survey rounds (2011, 2014, 2017, 2022; n = 7 601, 6 779, 8 044, and 11 538 births, respectively).
+After eligibility restrictions and exclusion of records without survival information, the analytic sample comprised 33 962 births.
+The primary outcome was under-five mortality, defined as death before age five years and measured from maternal birth-history recall.

-To simulate real-world testing scenarios, in which models will be projected onto future populations using only historical data, we divided the BDHS data temporally, so that no information would leak from the training to the evaluation periods: